Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 17 Oktober 2025 23.33.12 UTC
+- WIB: Sabtu, 18 Oktober 2025 00.24.27 UTC
-- WITA: Sabtu, 18 Oktober 2025 00.33.12 UTC
+- WITA: Sabtu, 18 Oktober 2025 01.24.27 UTC
-- WIT: Sabtu, 18 Oktober 2025 01.33.12 UTC
+- WIT: Sabtu, 18 Oktober 2025 02.24.27 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: attitude
+Kategori: technology